AyushDhimann/Noodl/src/backend/README.md

 - **Dynamic Title & Description Generation**: Automatically transforms a simple user query (e.g., "learn python") into an engaging, SEO-friendly course title (`🐍 Python Programming: From Zero to Hero`) and a compelling description.
 - **Adaptive Curriculum Design**: The AI analyzes the complexity of the topic to generate a syllabus with an appropriate number of lessons—fewer for simple topics, more for complex ones.
 - **Rich, Interleaved Content**: Each lesson is a rich mix of detailed, markdown-formatted slides and interactive multiple-choice quizzes to reinforce learning.
-- **Mobile-First Content Generation**: Prompts are optimized to generate concise, readable content suitable for mobile screens, using short paragraphs and clear formatting.
+- **Creative Generation**: Utilizes a configurable temperature setting for the Gemini model to foster more creative and engaging content.
 - **"I'm Feeling Lucky" Topic Generation**: A dedicated endpoint can ask the AI to invent a novel, interesting topic, powering spontaneous discovery.
-- **Hybrid Search**: Combines semantic (vector) search with traditional keyword search to deliver highly relevant and accurate search results.
+- **State-of-the-Art Hybrid Search**: Combines the latest `text-embedding-004` model for semantic search with traditional keyword search to deliver highly relevant and accurate results.
 - **Reliable AI Interaction**: Implements a robust retry mechanism for API calls to handle transient network issues and ensure content generation completes successfully.

 ### 🔗 Web3 & Blockchain Integration
 - **Immutable Proof-of-Creation**: A unique hash of every learning path's content is registered on the Ethereum blockchain, providing a tamper-proof, verifiable record of the curriculum at the time of creation.
-- **On-Chain NFT Certificates**: Upon successful completion of a path, users are awarded a unique, AI-generated SVG-based NFT certificate, minted directly to their wallet.
+- **On-Chain NFT Certificates**: Upon successful completion of a path, users are awarded a unique, programmatically-generated pixel-art certificate, minted directly to their wallet.
 This serves as a permanent, transferable proof of achievement.
+- **Idempotent Smart Contracts**: Both the Path Registry and NFT Certificate contracts are designed to be idempotent, allowing for "upsert" behavior.
+This makes the development workflow incredibly robust against database/blockchain desynchronization.

 ### 🚀 Robust Backend Architecture
 - **Asynchronous Task Handling**: Long-running processes like AI content generation are handled in background threads, providing an immediate response to the user and allowing them to poll for status updates.
 - **Persistent Task Logging**: Generation progress is logged to a database, ensuring that status updates can be retrieved even if the server restarts.
-- **Atomic Operations & Cleanup**: The system is designed to be atomic.
-If any part of the multi-step generation process fails, all partially created data (database records, etc.) is automatically rolled back, preventing orphaned data.
+- **Atomic & Resilient Operations**: The system is designed to be atomic and resilient.
+If any part of the multi-step generation process fails (e.g., due to a network error), it can gracefully recover or roll back changes, preventing orphaned data and duplicate record errors.
 - **Secure & Modular Routes**: The API is organized into logical, secure blueprints (Users, Paths, Progress, NFTs, Search) for clarity and maintainability.

 ### 💻 Developer Experience